This page is for administrators. To manage groups for your own account, visit Google Groups help.

 Add just a few members

-- For users or groups, enter the first few characters of their email address.
-When you see the user or group you want, select them.
+- For users or groups, enter the first few characters of the email address and select it.

 All new members get the Member role and the All email subscription.